Signals and slots

 Signals and slots is a language construct introduced in Qt for communication between objects which makes it easy to implement the observer pattern while avoiding boilerplate code.
-The concept is that GUI widgets can send signals containing event information which can be received by other widgets / controls using special functions known as slots.
-This is similar to C/C++ function pointers, but signal/slot system ensures the type-correctness of callback arguments.
+The concept is that GUI widgets, and other objects, can send signals containing event information which can be received by other objects using special member functions known as slots.
+This is similar to C/C++ function pointers, but the signal/slot system ensures the type-correctness of callback arguments.

 The signal/slot system fits well with the way graphical user interfaces are designed.
 Similarly, the signal/slot system can be used for other non-GUI usages, for example asynchronous I/O (including sockets, pipes, serial devices, etc.) event notification or to associate timeout events with appropriate object instances and methods or functions.
 It is easy to use and no registration/deregistration/invocation code need to be written, because Qt's metaobject compiler (MOC) automatically generates the needed infrastructure.

 A spreadsheet programs update system could be implemented using signals and slots such that when a cell is changed, its dependent cells are notified/updated.